nubank/state-flow/README.md

 (state-flow/run! my-flow initial-state)
 ```

-The initial state is usually a representation of your service components, a system using [Stuart Sierra's Component](https://github.com/stuartsierra/component) or other similar facility.
+The initial state is usually a representation of your service components, a system using [Stuart Sierra's Component](https://github.com/stuartsierra/component) library or other similar facility.
 You can also run the same flow with different initial states without any problem.

 ## Flow steps

-A step is essentially a state monad, which is a record containing a function from a state (a map containing the components) to a pair `[<return-value>, <updated-state>]`.
+A step is essentially a `State` record containing a function from a state to a pair `[<return-value>, <possibly-updated-state>]`.
 Think about it as a state transition function ~on steroids~ that has a return value).

-One of the main advantages of using a state monad for building the state transition steps is to take advantage of the return value to avoid using the world state as a global mutable cache of intermediate results.
-Another advantage is to provide us with great tools to write and compose general flows into more complicated flows.
+One of the main advantages of using this approach for building the state transition steps is to take advantage of the return value to compose new steps from simpler steps.
+Another advantage is that since the State record implements `Monad` and other protocols from [cats library](https://github.com/funcool/cats), we can use its utilities and macros that make creating and composing flow steps a lot easier.

-Using the utilities from the [cats library](https://github.com/funcool/cats) and the state monad primitives you can easily create and compose new steps from existing steps.

 * Returning current state